 Start in Clermont-Ferrand and take the D941-Avenue du Puy de Dôme out of town.
 The road rises straight out of town, climbing past shops and housing at first before leaving the urban confines with a series of wide hairpin bends.
 When the road straightens out at La Baraque keep going past the traffic lights and then at the Font de L’Arbre, turn right for the Puy de Dôme.

-The city has all the homogeneous features of French cities with chains of shops, shady boulevards and Haussmannian architecture but there’s a difference with the black stone buildings like the cathedral which, despite the city’s industrial heritage, are not soot-stained but instead made from the local volcanic rock.
-That’s why you’re here after all and the volcano itself, the Puy de Dôme, sits high above the town.
-Its lacks the grace of Mount Fuji or the threat of Vesuvius, looming above the city like a part of the city’s industrial past, the giant chimney of a redundant factory.
+The city has all the homogeneous features of French cities with chains of shops, shaded boulevards and Haussmannian architecture but there’s a difference with the black buildings like the cathedral which despite the city’s industrial heritage are not soot-stained but instead made from the local volcanic rock.
+That’s why you’re here and the volcano itself, the Puy de Dôme, sits high above the town.
+Its lacks the grace of Mount Fuji or the menace of Vesuvius, looming above the city like a part of the city’s industrial past, the giant chimney of a redundant factory.

 The French tyre company has its corporate headquarters in Clermont and retains some manufacturing.
 The world’s leading tyre company as measured by sales, it’s one of France’s most successful businesses and was started by the Michelin brothers who turned their rubber factory into a bicycle tyre plant.
 The company grew fast thanks to insatiable industrial demand for rubber and played its part in fermenting the Vietnam war as the French colony was notorious for slave-like working conditions on the rubber plantations, provoking resent and unrest.
 The company rode the motoring boom with its rubber but also maps and travel guides, all accompanied by the famous “Bibendum” rubber man character.
 To this day Michelin maps are excellent ways to survey the terrain in France.